 Organizing Your Home: Before and After A Move

 When you first consider moving, it can seem like an overwhelming task.
-Whether you’ve decided to purchase your first home, or you and your family need a bigger space, the process of moving can be daunting.
+Whether you’ve decided to purchase your first home, you and your family need a bigger space or looking to downsize, the process of moving can be daunting.

 In order to make the transition as smooth as possible, there are a number of things you should keep in mind throughout the process.